 Tips to avoid bill shock

-Most roaming shocks don't come from misuse of the phone, but from not having configured anything before leaving.
+Most roaming shocks don't come from misuse of the mobile, but from not having configured anything before leaving.
 With four basic precautions, you reduce the risk almost to zero, whether you're traveling to Berlin or Bangkok.

 These are the practices that save the most: